hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 You may want to build your own attribute value and type implementations to allow your provider to combine validation, description, and plan customization behaviors into a reusable bundle.
 This helps avoid duplication or reimplementation and ensures consistency.

+~> **Important:** Specifying plan customization for attribute types is not yet supported, limiting their utility.
+Support is expected in the near future.

 ### `attr.Type` Interface

 Use the [`attr.Type`